ansible/workshops/exercises/ansible_network/3-facts/README.md

-# Exercise 1.2 - Module documentation, Registering output & tags
+# Exercise 3 - Ansible Facts

 In the previous section you learned to use the `ios_facts` and the `debug` modules.
 The `debug` module had an input parameter called `msg` whereas the `ios_facts` module had no input parameters.
 As someone just starting out how would you know what these parameters were for a module?